heavyind/vue-bi18n/README.md

 ## What it is

 Dead-simple internationalization for Vue applications.
 Yes, bi18n is a pun on *bilingual internationalization*.
 The plugin handles any number of languages, but practically speaking, the intended use case is for sites supporting at most two or three languages.
+Depends on Vuex.

 ## Installation